 The search begins at the startIndex character position of this instance and proceeds backward toward the beginning until either value is found or the first character position has been examined.
 For example, if startIndex is Length - 1, the method searches every character from the last character in the string to the beginning.

 This method performs a word (case-sensitive and culture-sensitive) search using the current culture.

 Character sets include ignorable characters, which are characters that are not considered when performing a linguistic or culture-sensitive comparison.
 In a culture-sensitive search, if value contains an ignorable character, the result is equivalent to searching with that character removed.
 If value consists only of one or more ignorable characters, the method always returns startIndex, which is the character position at which the search begins.
 In the following example, the method is used to find a substring that includes a soft hyphen (U+00AD) and that precedes or includes the final "m" in a string.
-Because the soft hyphen in the search string is ignored, calling the method to find a substring that consists of the soft hyphen and "m" returns the position of the "m" in the string, whereas calling it to find a substring that consists of the soft hyphen and "n" returns the position of the "n".
+If the example is run on the .NET Framework 4 or later, because the soft hyphen in the search string is ignored, calling the method to find a substring that consists of the soft hyphen and "m" returns the position of the "m" in the string, whereas calling it to find a substring that consists of the soft hyphen and "n" returns the position of the "n".
 When the search string contains only the soft hyphen, the method returns the index of the "m", which represents the value of startIndex.Notes to Callers

 As explained in Best Practices for Using Strings in the .NET Framework, we recommend that you avoid calling string comparison methods that substitute default values and instead call methods that require parameters to be explicitly specified.
 To find the index of a substring that precedes a particular character position by using the comparison rules of the current culture, call the LastIndexOf(String, Int32, StringComparison) method overload with a value of StringComparison.CurrentCulture for its comparisonType parameter.